Dangerous to Know

 Dangerous to Know is a 1938 American crime film directed by Robert Florey and starring Anna May Wong, Akim Tamiroff and Gail Patrick.

-The picture is based on British crime writer Edgar Wallace's hit 1930 play, On the Spot, which had been inspired by the career of Al Capone.
-Anna May Wong reprised her stage role from the New York production in the movie.
+The screenplay is based on British crime writer Edgar Wallace's hit 1930 play On the Spot, which had been inspired by the career of Al Capone.
+Wong reprised her stage role from the New York production in the film.
 The supporting cast features Lloyd Nolan and Anthony Quinn.

 Plot

-Stephen Recka, a gangster and former bootlegger, is now a powerful figure in city politics and business circles, with the mayor and local bank in his pocket.
-He aspires to climb socially.
-A city councillor who wants to become mayor has a plant in Recka's office, John Rance, but Recka finds out.
+Former bootlegger Stephen Recka is a powerful figure in city politics and business circles, with the mayor and bank in his pocket, and he aspires to climb socially.
+Recka discovers that a city councilor who wants to become mayor has planted spy John Rance in his office.

-Recka's birthday party is organized by his friend and hostess, Madame Lan Ying, with attendees who want a share in his city-wide power.
-Margaret van Case, an impoverished member of the "town's first family" arrives and Recka charms her, making Lan Ying unhappy.
+Recka's birthday party is organized by his hostess Madame Lan Ying, with attendees who want a share in his citywide power.
+Margaret van Case, a member of a prominent family, arrives and Recka charms her, displeasing Lan Ying.

-Recka meets with Rance at his apartment.
-Rance is forced to write a suicide note and then falls to his death from the window.
-Inspector Brandon, an honest and unbribeable police officer, is now pursuing Recka for eight murders, but with no evidence to convict him.
+Recka visits Rance's apartment, forces him to write a suicide note and causes him to falls to his death from the window.
+Police inspector Brandon pursues Recka for eight murders, but with no evidence to convict him.

-Recka makes the mayor change the city's development plans to avoid the district around Margaret's house, as part of his plan to ingratiate himself with her.
-He knows Margaret's boyfriend, Philip Easton, is a bond salesman, and he buys $20,000 of bonds from him and gradually starts to give him more and more business to win his trust.
-Recka pursues Margaret, but Lan Ying warns him that trying to get her and enter society is reaching too far for him.
+Recka orders the mayor to change the city's development plans to avoid the district around Margaret's house as part of his plan to ingratiate himself with her.
+After Recka learns that Margaret's boyfriend Phil Easton is a bond salesman, and he buys $20,000 of bonds from him and gradually sends him business to win his trust.
+Recka pursues Margaret, but Lan Ying warns him that she is out of his league.